Skip to main content

 • Use a link shortener.
 Even if your selected social media service can automatically shorten the URL for your links, using a shortener can make the URL more friendly to screen reader users.
 You can prevent confusion when the link is read aloud by customizing the ending with real words rather than the random characters typically assigned when the link is created automatically.
 Putting the link at the end of your post is also a good practice.

 Need more support?
-Watch an AEM Center webinar on Best Practices for Accessible Social Media with CAST Director of Digital Communications & Outreach, Mindy Johnson.
+Watch an AEM Center webinar on Best Practices for Accessible Social Media.

 Top of Page